DevExpress/dotnet-eud/dashboard-for-desktop/articles/dashboard-designer/providing-data/binding-to-federated-data-source.md

    Combines rows from two or more tables based on a shared column.
 The 'join' type specifies records with matching values in both tables.

-    Drag-and-drop the data sources, specify the related column to create the relationship between tables, and select the columns you want to include in the query.
-Columns included in the query are displayed in the bottom pane where you can configure their settings.
+    Drag-and-drop the required data sources, specify the related column (to create a relationship between tables), and select columns to include in the query.
+Columns included in the query are displayed in the bottom pane - where you can configure their settings.

    ![Federated_data_source_settings](../../../images/federated-source-settings.png)